artifig/tehnopol-matchmaking/README.md

 Two primary approaches exist for saving user assessment responses to Airtable:

-### 1. Current Approach: JSON in `responseContent` (Implemented)
+### 1. Current Approach: JSON in `responseContent` (Implemented - ID Mapping)

 - **Description:** All question answers for a single assessment are stored as a single JSON string within the `responseContent` field of the main `AssessmentResponses` record.
+The JSON represents a map of `{ questionRecordId: answerRecordId }`.
 - **API Endpoint:** `/api/assessment/saveResponses/route.ts`
 - **Pros:**
     - Simple saving logic (single record update).
     - Keeps all responses for one assessment together.
+    - Uses record IDs for relationships, improving data integrity over storing text.
 - **Cons:**
-    - Difficult to query/analyze individual answers directly in Airtable.
+    - Still difficult to query/analyze individual answers directly in Airtable without parsing.
-    - Requires parsing and processing the JSON string within the `/api/assessment/fetchResults` API route for metric calculation.
+    - Requires parsing the JSON and additional lookups (Answer ID -> Score) in the `/api/assessment/fetchResults` API route for metric calculation.
 - **Status:** This is the currently active implementation.

 ### 2. Alternative Approach: Individual Answer Records (Placeholder)